-Unfortunately, situations may arise which warrant a formalized disciplinary process.
-The disciplinary procedures of the University are designed to provide a just and equitable process of educational discipline.
+Unfortunately, situations may arise which warrant a formalized judicial process.
+The judicial procedures of the University are designed to provide a just and equitable process of educational discipline.
 While every effort is made to protect the rights of students, the University does not attempt to duplicate or to emulate court proceedings and should not be viewed as a court.
-Student disciplinary procedures, student rights, and the appeal process are outlined in detail in the Student Handbook.
+Student judicial procedures, student rights, and the appeal process are outlined in detail in the Student Handbook.